-The application may be profiled with annotations by specifying USE_NTVX to cmake and providing the path to the stand-alone nvtx header via NVTX_HEADER_DIR.
-Regions covered by the 'Monitor' class in CUDA code will automatically appear in the nsight profiler.
+The application may be profiled with annotations by specifying USE\NTVX to cmake.
+Regions covered by the 'Monitor' class in CUDA code will automatically appear in the nsight profiler when verbosity is set to 3.

 1.6.2 References

 Mitchell R, Frank E. (2017) Accelerating the XGBoost algorithm using GPU computing.
 PeerJ Computer Science 3:e127 https://doi.org/10.7717/peerj-cs.127